bhk/scam/memo.md

 the cache data relevant to it.
 This can be used in error scenarios in order to avoid cluttering the database with entries that are unlikely to be valuable.

+### Cache Files, Instances, and Conflicts

+Persistent caching makes use of a database file, whose name is passed to `memo-on`.
+In addition to the database file, BLOB files are also written into the directory that containts the database file.

+In order for one session to take advantage of cached results from a previous session, both sessions will have to name the same database file.

+Generally speaking, different programs should use different database files.
+The database uses function names to identify memoized operations, and two different programs might assign different definitions to the same name (especially when the two programs are different versions of the same project).
+Different database files can co-exist in the same directory (the BLOB files are written atomically, so there is no potential for confusion).
+The SCAM compiler hashes the its own source files to generate a unique ID.

+If global state differs between two invocations of the same program -- e.g. current directory, or environment variables -- persistent memoization results might be invalid unless care is taken to avoid this problem.
+One valid approach to this is to use `memo-io` to make memoization aware of this external variable.
+A more efficient approach is to incorporate the external context information into the database file name (this will result in multiple independent database files, instead of one large one containing multiple independent histories).
+The SCAM compiler hashes the current working directory, together with its own source file hash, to obtain its database file name.

+If two instances of a program run concurrently -- with the same memo database file -- the last one to complete will overwrite the database results of the other.
+This will not cause invalid results; it will just mean that work done by one of those instances will not be persistently cached.